 Rosenberg had rather lofty views of the world and existence.
 I am most definitely not on that level, so there were a number of things that struck me as hyperbolic.
 He wrote that when we make requests, we express “what we are wanting from the other person that would enrich our lives or make life more wonderful for us.”
 Okey dokey.

 I had difficulty seeing where he was coming from on some of the things that he described as violence-promoting.
 Classifying and judging people is one example.
-We classify people into role functions all the time; that’s how we know what a mail carrier dose, for example.
-We all judge, and then choose whether or not to act on it, so I’m not sure how that fits in.
+We classify people into role functions all the time; that’s how we know what a mail carrier does, for example.
+We all judge, whether we want to or not, so I’m not sure how that fits in.
 Describing people or their actions as good or bad apparently contributes to “violence on this planet.”
 The people part I’m okay with, but the action part I’m not seeing,